dturvene/finite-state-machine/README.md

 ([Unit and Regression Testing](#unit-and-regression-testing)).

 **TSRV** is a service used by the other threads to create/manage timers and timer events.
-A worker creates and sets a timer with the **TSRV** thread using the `fsmtimer` API.
+Workers create and set timers with the **TSRV** thread using the `fsmtimer` API.
 Note that the `fsmtimer` API has an internal mutex to protect against race conditions.

-When a timer expires, the **TSRV** delivers the corresponding event to all worker threads.
-This thread  uses the Linux [epoll](https://man7.org/linux/man-pages/man7/epoll.7.html) and [timerfd](https://man7.org/linux/man-pages/man2/timerfd_create.2.html) APIs to implement timers.
+When a timer expires, the **TSRV** delivers the corresponding event to all worker threads.  **TSRV** uses the Linux [epoll](https://man7.org/linux/man-pages/man7/epoll.7.html) and [timerfd](https://man7.org/linux/man-pages/man2/timerfd_create.2.html) APIs to implement timers.
 It can support a maximum of four concurrent timers.